YanningChen/mars/README.md

 Isabah Tabenda Hasan: Documentation

-Group activity: We discussed all the information about the project together.
+Group activity: We discussed all of the information about the project together.